What are Investment & Pension Fees in Ireland? You’ve come to the right article to find out!

 If you swim too close to a shark it’ll bite ya!
 If you have decent savings, investments and pensions you could be in danger of getting bitten too!
 We’re here to help you understand if you are in danger of getting bitten, it’s up to you as to whether to stay in that water or not!

-Fair and decent question, and if you have been dealing with a fair and decent advisor or planner with regards your investment portfolio then you should know the answer, because they'll outlined this clearly and in writing to you before you actually jumped into the water!
+That is a fair and decent question, and if you have been dealing with a fair and decent advisor or planner with regards your investment portfolio then you should know the answer, because they’ll outlined this clearly and in writing to you before you actually jumped into the water!
+If haven’t been dealing with a fair and transparent advisor then you likely have no idea what you are paying – because it was never outlined clearly.

 There are several well documented fees that you could pay in your investments and pensions (and many hidden ones too- but that’s for another day!).
 The fee which we will be focusing on here today is the Annual Management Fee or Annual Management Charge (AMC as it’s known).